 Know the Consequences of Plagiarism

 The consequences of plagiarism can have significant impacts on students responsible for presenting others’ works as their own.
 Not only a bruised reputation but the student may even get expelled from the college/university.
 The work shall be rejected and destroyed and may face legal actions, penalties, and monetary fines.
 Luckily, students who are struggling with the issue of plagiarism can write papers with quality writers using online services.
 This little bit of extra help will ensure their text passes any plagiarism check with no issues.

 Content-based companies such as marketing agencies, publishing houses, blogs, and online journals seriously face the consequences of plagiarism.
 The website containing plagiarized content goes down with Google rankings and indexing on the search results page.

 The profession of writers and journalists solely depends on the content they produce.
 Hence, the consequences of plagiarism wreak havoc on their professional image.

 The adversities of identified plagiarism are not only faced by the students, but they affect the respective educational institutes too.

-The consequences of plagiarism are broad and range from expulsion in school or fired from a job to an apology and redoing an assignment.
+The consequences of plagiarism are broad and range from expulsion from school or being fired from a job to an apology and redoing an assignment.
 The procedures set in place for the institution will be the guide of what to do in the case of plagiarism.
 When this happens there are a few different options of how this case will be handled.

 The concept of plagiarism is not a new one, but the ease and simplicity of how it is done has increased the number of cases that are found in different areas.
 With access to the internet, anyone can easily copy and paste text and insert it into their document as if it is their own writing.